Effective Date: August 9, 2023

 iCIMS’ monitoring activities will be done in a manner that is proportionate to the underlying purpose and only as required or permitted by applicable law.

 iCIMS or its appointed service providers or contractors may collect, use, process, store and disclose employees’ personal data outside of their home jurisdiction, including in the U.S., and in some cases, other countries, for the purposes described in this Employee Privacy Notice.
 These countries may have data protection and privacy laws that are different than the laws of the respective employee’s home country. iCIMS only transfers personal data to another country in accordance with applicable data protection and privacy laws, provided there are legally adequate protections in place for the personal data.

 If an iCIMS’ employee’s personal data is processed within the EEA or UK, and for onward transfers of personal data to iCIMS’ appointed service providers or contractors, iCIMS and its appointed service providers and contractors, will protect that personal data (as defined in the European Union’s (“EU”) General Data Protection Regulation (“GDPR”)) when it is transferred outside of the EEA or UK by:

 If you require further information about our international transfers of personal data, please contact us by using the contact details under the “Contact Information” heading below.

-iCIMS is responsible for the processing of personal data it receives, under GDPR and the Privacy Shield Framework, and subsequent transfers to a third party acting as an agent on its behalf. iCIMS complies with GDPR and the Privacy Shield Principles for all onward transfers of personal data from the EEA and UK, including the onward transfer liability provisions.
+iCIMS is responsible for the processing of personal data it receives, under the DPF, and subsequently transfers to a third party acting as an agent on its behalf. iCIMS complies with the DPF Principles for all onward transfers of personal data from the EEA and UK, including the onward transfer liability provisions.